 “Small minds discuss people.
 Average minds discuss events.
 Great minds discuss ideas.”

-Regardless of the speaker it raises interesting ideas, but raises them in a manner which more or less defeats the implied judgment.
+Regardless of the speaker, it raises interesting ideas but raises them in a manner that more or less defeats the implied judgment.

 If it is small-minded to judge people, is that not precisely the effect of this quote?